amir-ndr/movie-recommendation/README.txt

-Sure, here's a concise GitHub README for your Content-Based and Collaborative Filtering movie recommendation project:

----

 # Movie Recommendation System

 This project implements a movie recommendation system using both Content-Based and Collaborative Filtering techniques in Python with the Pandas library.